Sierra de Bernia

 During the battles with the Moors, the inhabitants of Altea did not just give in.
 The residents resisted the attackers for a long time.
 But more and more Moors kept arriving as reinforcements.
 Our brave inhabitants had to give up ground and withdrew, with the Moors chasing them, back to the Sierra de Bernia.

 From a strategically chosen cavern, they managed to keep the enemy at a distance.
 The Moors took no further losses and decided to surround the Christians.
 They knew that there would be a shortage of food so that over time they could easily overpower the Christians.

 Our fighters had also thought of this.
 Moreover, they knew that their location in the mountain range was a lot smaller.
 They decided to dig out the tunnel.
 A few days later they reached the northern flank and were able to get themselves to safety.

 The Moors felt that the Christians were holding out for a rather long time, and they decided to send a group of scouts out to explore.
 Upon returning, they reported that the cavern was completely empty.
 Surprised, the Moors went out and decided to continue exploring.

 The tunnel was discovered, but the inhabitants of Altea had long since disappeared.

 During the 17th, 18th and 19th centuries, the mountain areas were in the hands of “Bandoleros”.
 These were highwaymen who lived in the mountains and knew the area inside out.

-Especially travellers, and occasionally mountain villages, were the victims of these Bandoleros.
+Especially travelers, and occasionally mountain villages, were the victims of these Bandoleros.
 Because they were so difficult to combat, the Guardia Civil was eventually established.
 These corps were housed in barracks in the mountain areas.

 The Sierra de Bernia is certainly worth a visit.
 There are several access roads from which you can venture out into the mountain.
 The walking route is about 9km long, so you will have to calculate a few hours.